ungive/discord-music-presence/FUNDING.md

 ## Disclaimer

-Note that donations neither grant you access to any additional features nor does it give your feature requests or issues priority.
+Note that donations via GitHub Sponsors or LiberaPay do not grant you access to any additional features, like a Patreon membership.
-You are not paying for a product or a service.
-Donations are not refundable.